What Is Cultural Fit, And Why Is It Important?

 There’s that buzz of excitement and sense of possibility as new clients come on board, even more so when the level of business means hiring one new staff member, then another to keep up with demand.

 But as the staff base grows, many founder-owners find that the old magic from the early days starts to dissipate.
 They may even find the atmosphere within the organization growing toxic.
 Often – especially if the staff are competent – it’s not entirely apparent to the owner why this has happened, and they start to blame themselves.

 That was the case with a recent client, who we’ll call ‘John.’
 John was running a business in the software industry which he’d started with the help of a small dedicated team.
 They had worked their socks off in the early days to overcome hurdles and make it into profit, and things were going well.
 With clear objectives and a growing client base, it was soon time to hire developers.

 John assumed that any would do as long as they had the core skills required.
 But as each new hire arrived, the camaraderie of the once close-knit team faded a little.
 Now with a staff of ten, mutterings and murmurings were heard around the office.
 Even John began to lose his enthusiasm for coming into the office each day.

 What went wrong?
 Put simply: The recruitment process hadn’t taken cultural fit into account.

-Cultural fit can be defined as the level of alignment between the values, beliefs and attitudes of a potential employee, and those of the organization.
+Cultural fit can be defines as the level of alignment between the values, beliefs and attitudes of a potential employee, and those of the orgnization.